Quantum contextuality from measurement invasiveness: Invasive-measurement maps

-\paragraph{Invasive maps.---} The central idea of our approach is to characterize the extent to which quantum probabilities outside the noncontextuality polytope can be described through some invasive measurement, consisting in a stochastic modification of an underlying classical statistics.
+The central idea of our approach is to determine the extent to which quantum probabilities outside the noncontextuality polytope can be described through some invasive measurement, consisting in a stochastic modification of an underlying classical statistics whose probabilities lie within the polytope.

-Explicitly, given a vector of quantum probabilities $\vec{Q}$, its simulation via an invasive measurement is given by a matrix $\mathcal{W}$ acting on a vector of classical probabilities $\vec{C}$, $\vec{Q} = \mathcal{W} \vec{C}$.
-In particular, we ask that $\mathcal{W}$ has a block-diagonal structure, so that it does not mix probabilities of different contexts, i.e. it has $f$ blocks on the diagonal, each with a $m_i \times m_i$ matrix $\mathcal{W}^{(i)}$,
+Explicitly, given a vector of quantum probabilities $\vec{Q}$, its description via an invasive measurement is given by a matrix $\mathcal{W}$ acting on a vector of classical probabilities $\vec{C}$, $\vec{Q} = \mathcal{W} \vec{C}$.
+In particular, we ask that $\mathcal{W}$ has a block-diagonal structure, so that it does not mix probabilities of different contexts, i.e., it has $f$ blocks on the diagonal, each with a $m_i \times m_i$ matrix $\mathcal{W}^{(i)}$,

-Furthermore, we ask that each block $\mathcal{W}^{(i)}$ is a stochastic matrix, i.e. its elements $\mathcal{W}^{(i)}_{j,k}$ are positive and each column sum up to one:
+Furthermore, we ask that each block $\mathcal{W}^{(i)}$ is a stochastic matrix, i.e., its elements $\mathcal{W}^{(i)}_{j,k}$ are positive and each column sum up to one:

-This is the key property for the interpretation of $\mathcal{W}$: the element $\mathcal{W}^{(i)}_{j,k}$ describes the conditional probability that, performing a joint measurement of the $i$-th context, if $k$ labels the outcome of the ideal classical measurement, the actual measurement provides the outcome labeled by $j$ \cite{Richter2024}; any $\mathcal{W}^{(i)}_{j,k} \neq \delta_{j,k}$ can then be associated with some invasiveness in the measurement procedure.
-We call \emph{invasive-measurement map} (IMM) any map from $\mathbbm{R}^n$ to $\mathbbm{R}^n$ satisfying Eqs.(\ref{eq:block}) and (\ref{eq:normw}).
+This is the key property for the interpretation of $\mathcal{W}$: the element $\mathcal{W}^{(i)}_{j,k}$ describes the conditional probability that, performing a joint measurement of the $i$-th context, if $k$ labels the underlying classical value -- which would be the outcome of an ideal non-invasive measurement -- the actual measurement provides the outcome labeled by $j$ \cite{Richter2024}; any $\mathcal{W}^{(i)}_{j,k} \neq \delta_{j,k}$ can then be associated with some invasiveness in the measurement procedure.
+We call \emph{invasive-measurement map} (IMM) any linear map from $\mathbbm{R}^n$ to $\mathbbm{R}^n$ satisfying Eqs.(\ref{eq:block}) and (\ref{eq:normw}).